enmanuelduran/enmascript/content/articles/2021-04-14-understanding-big-o-notation.md

 2. log(2) = ~0.301
 3. log(3) = ~0.477

 and so on...
 As you can see the grow rate is still small and not linear.
-Usually we are able to identify an algorithm that is _**O(log(n))**_ because it will divide itself in smaller and smaller pieces with each iteration or operation, the simplest example I can think of is the following:
+Usually we are able to identify an algorithm that is $O(log(n))$ because it will divide itself in smaller and smaller pieces with each iteration or operation, the simplest example I can think of is the following:

 ```javascript
 let i = 1;